Dutch GP: Max Verstappen strengthens grip on Formula One title with victory on home soil - KESQ

 But Russell did come into the pits after requesting fresh tires, allowing Verstappen a clear run at Hamilton and an easy overtake once the safety car went back in and the racing resumed.

 After seeing his teammate pass him soon after, a furious Hamilton berated his team over the radio.
-“I can’t believe how much you guys f**king me,” he said.
+“I can’t believe how much you guys f**ked me,” he said.

 “Sorry about that Lewis,” Hamilton’s race engineer, Pete Bonnington, told his driver after the race, per Sky Sports.
 “It was looking good but we’ll sit down and review decisions that we made there.”